samhocevar/wincompose/README.md

 1700 compose rules from the [Xorg](http://www.x.org/wiki/) project and the [dotXCompose](https://github.com/kragen/xcompose) project.
-You can add custom rules by creating a file named `.XCompose` or `.XCompose.txt` in your `%USERPROFILE%` directory.
+You can add custom rules by creating a file named `.XCompose` or `.XCompose.txt` in your `%USERPROFILE%` folder.
 WinCompose must be restarted for changes to take effect.

+WinCompose stores its state in the `%APPDATA%\wincompose` folder: `settings.ini` contains the settings, and `metadata.xml` contains all the metadata associated with sequences.

 WinCompose supports rules of more than 2 characters such as <kbd>⎄ Compose</kbd>
 <kbd>(</kbd> <kbd>3</kbd> <kbd>)</kbd> for **③**.